 The Costa del Sol boasts some fine beaches and the lively resort of Torremolinos was the pioneer of fun in the sun.
 The Carihuela district has beaches of fine white sand and typical seaside chiringuitos that serve sardines, paellas and a medley of fried fish called pescaito frito.

 In the northwestern part of the province are the famous white villages such as Ojen, Gaucin and Casares, these picturesque villages are often Arab in origin and many are perched on high hills.

 The Serrania de Ronda is rich in fauna and flora with stunning scenery and the Sierra de las Nieves is a biosphere with the undisputed king the wild goat.
 Mongoose, wild boar and wild cats are also found, and otters inhabit the rivers in this magnificent region.

 The Spanish fir, the Pinsapo, is found here and you must visit the pretty villages of Alozaina, Casarabonela and El Burgo to name a few, and sample the local hospitality.

 In the northern part of the province is the monumental town of Antequera in a flat agricultural area and stands in the shade of a Moorish church, the Nuestra Senora del Carmen, with its fine Baroque altar piece.

-Antequera is full of beautiful monuments, excellent shops, and the bullring is a stunning masterpiece incorporating a superb restaurant.
+Antequera is full of beautiful monuments and excellent shops.
+The bullring is a stunning masterpiece incorporating a superb restaurant.

-The region known as La Axarquia has been mute witness to the comings and goings of many civilizations, for ever since prehistoric times this area has been coveted by man.
+The region known as La Axarquia has been mute witness to the comings and goings of many civilisations, for ever since prehistoric times this area has been coveted by man.